Investing

 The number of shares denotes your investment size.
 If you say you have AAPL stocks, nobody will understand the net worth of your investment in the company.

 But your investment size is different.
-According to Fool.com, Warren Buffet had 906 million company shares in 2023 (now 790 million).
+According to Fool.com, Warren Buffett had 906 million company shares in 2023 (now 790 million).
 So, he will earn much more than you when Apple gives dividends to their shareholders.

 Example: Owning 100 Shares of Apple